userapp-io/passport-userapp/README.md

         res.send({ user: req.user });
       });

+#### Authenticate Requests Using HTTP Basic Authentication

+Use `passport.authenticate()`, specifying the `'userapp'` strategy, to authenticate requests using HTTP Basic Authentication.
+It can be used in two ways; 1) with username and password, and 2) by leaving username empty and setting password to a token.

 #### User Profile

 The user profile follows the [Passport Profile Schema](http://passportjs.org/guide/profile/) when available.
 Some fields are added to contain all information from the [UserApp User entity](https://app.userapp.io/#/docs/user/#properties).